 Want to listen to the interview straight away?
-You can find it at the bottom of this page – in the Soundcloud-embed (or on your favourite podcast platform).
+You can find it at the bottom of this page in the Soundcloud-embed (or on your favourite podcast platform).

 Jason is the founder of Denham, the world-famous jeans brand that is sold in more than 20 countries around the world.
 Although by now Jason is a true Amsterdammer, he grew up in Newcastle and studied ‘fashion design and business’ at the University of Manchester.
 In 1992 he won an internship and got a chance to design jeans for the band U2, which turned out to be a great opportunity.
 In 1996 Jason was hired by Pepe Jeans and together with that brand he relocated to Amsterdam.
 In Amsterdam he first founded Blue Blood at the beginning of the millennium and in 2008 he turned his family name into a brand; Denham was born.

 I start the interview by asking Jason how he got into fashion.
 He explains that he was the kind of teenager who would visit thrift stores and cut up clothes to redesign them into something new.
 Around that time he also discovered denim as an interesting fabric.
 He chose the University of Manchester for his formal fashion training, because it also taught the business side of fashion.
 He explains that he always had an interest for marketing and believed products need a story to tell.

 One of Jason’s role models was Paul Smith and he shares a wonderful anecdote of how he visited Paul’s office on Floral Street, London, when he was only 17.
 Though he didn’t have an appointment, Smith offered him a coffee and shared some valuable lessons.
 The one lesson Jason still carries with him is: ‘Be the master of one thing, before you try everything’.
 It helped him to focus on denim and build his career on top of it.
 Denim is still at the heart of everything he does.